qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 * [Søren Koch](https://www.linkedin.com/in/skoch91/) - Manufacturing Engineer

-pytorch can be installed by using < conda install -c peterjc123 pytorch > with anaconda tensorflow for windows can be installed by using < pip install tensorflow > or < pip install https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-0.12.0rc0-cp35-cp35m-win_amd64.whl >

 # Optional arguments to run on main.py:
     -swe    -- (Start Weights and Experience) - Name of Weights to start with, from saves/weigts') -ewe    -- (End Weights and Experience) - Name of Weights which is saved in saves/weights and name of brain plot which is saved in saves/plots (default is <default_name>)')